 Nomination Procedure

-- the nominee’s CV (less than 3 pages);
+- the nominee’s CV (≤ 3 pages).

 - the nominee’s publication list.